Fast FPT algorithms for vertex subset and vertex partitioning problems using neighborhood unions: Algorithms

-\end{proof} \begin{remark} For the most well-known vertex subset problems, including all problems mentioned after Definition~\ref{def_sigma_rho} (except for those having a parameter $k$), we have that either $d=1$ or $d=2$.
+The polynomial part of this runtime will be improved in the full version of this paper. \begin{remark} For most of the vertex subset problems, including all problems mentioned after Definition~\ref{def_sigma_rho} (except for those having a parameter $k$), we have that either $d=1$ or $d=2$.
 More precisely, $d=1$ for Max Independent Set, Min Dominating Set, Min Total Dominating Set and Max or Min Independent Dominating Set, and $d=2$ for Max Strong Stable Set, Max or Min Perfect Code and Min Perfect Dominating Set. \end{remark}